ANL-CEEESA/MIPLearn/README.md

 MIPLearn
 ========

-**MIPLearn** is a flexible and extensible framework for *Learning-Enhanced Mixed-Integer Optimization*.
-It was designed to efficiently handle discrete optimization problems that need to be repeatedly solved with only relatively minor changes to the input data.
+**MIPLearn** is a flexible and extensible framework for *Learning-Enhanced Mixed-Integer Optimization*, an approach aimed at efficiently handling challenging discrete optimization problems that need to be repeatedly solved with only relatively minor changes to the input data.
 The package uses Machine Learning (ML) to automatically identify patterns in previously solved instances of the problem, or in the solution process itself, and produces hints that can guide a traditional MIP solver towards the optimal solution faster.
 For particular classes of problems, this approach has been shown to provide significant performance benefits (see references below).

 Table of contents
 -----------------